A "Book Of Life"|

 But soon the sound of many buzzers awaken me.
 It is time to get up.
 I do, and saunter off through the gate.

 I am still trying to figure that one out.
-It is though Deep Self were telling me to get on with the business of living.
+It is though Higher Self were telling me to get on with the business of living.
 There are many ways I can complete those journeys.
-And is the 'Gate' Death?
+And what is the 'Gate'?
 Perhaps I will understand this later in life.

 Not too many entries after that one, I speak January 29, 1986 of the space shuttle Columbia's disaster and the seven lives that were lost.

 Also, I have a very detailed rendering of the Chicago Gay Pride parade events at the end of June.
 It was so exciting to be going out and seeing places and things I'd never seen before.
 I described some of the more exotic persona there, ''one drag queen, two guys in leather, (one 'real bad', complete with pierced nipples and a chain connecting the two hoops), two tattoed lesbians ...
 The most interesting spectacle was someone dressed up as the Statue of Liberty, all in silver and was walking all over the park at the rally, having people getting their picture taken with him.''